sproutsocial/nsq-j/README.md

 `nsqauthj` is a Java implementation of an NSQ auth server.

-This uses Vault as a backend for its reference backend.

 ## How does it work?

 `nsqauthj` exposes a single endpoint `/auth` that accepts a single parameter `secret`.  `nsqauthj` then determines